Entropic Gravity and Cosmology in Kaniadakis Statistics: Dynamics in Kaniadakis gravity

 where $r$ and $v$ are respectively the radius and velocity of motion. $G_{\kappa}$ in (\ref{v}) must be positive, to have a real value for velocity, which that is the case for positive $f(\kappa)$ in the range $0<\kappa<\frac{2}{3}$.\\ The source mass $M$, also, has a gravitational field which applies the force $\frac{GM}{r^{2}}$ on the test particle $m$ .
 Equating (\ref{Fk}) with this force yields

 which by expanding the $\cosh(d\frac{r}{v^{2}})$ and approximating it up to first order, we obtain the velocity profile as

-The second term in rhs of (\ref{v2}) causes an increase for the velocity of test particle in comparison to the Newtonian one.
+The second term in rhs of (\ref{v2}) causes an decrease for the velocity of test particle in comparison to the Newtonian one.

-\section{Cosmological Aspects in Kaniadakis Framework}
+\section{Cosmological aspects in Kaniadakis framework}

-\quad Now, we want to calculate the Friedmann first equation in the acquired $\kappa$- gravity, by following the used recipe in [31].
+\quad Now, we want to calculate the Friedmann first equation in the acquired $\kappa$- gravity, relying on an interesting approach to get the Friedmann equation (and the modified forms) from the Newtonian potential (and its modifications) [83].
 Using the Eq.s (\ref{Fk}) and (\ref{ak}), one finds for the gravitational potential